 Once you connect your identity provider to your Atlassian organization, you manage all user attributes and group memberships from your identity provider.
 If you want to manage users from your Atlassian organization, disable the connection with your identity provider.

 Rename groups after they've synced to your Atlassian organization.
 You’ll need to create a new group with the desired name, update its membership, and delete the old group.

 Supported user account operations

 When you perform these user management operations from your identity provider, your updates will sync with your Atlassian organization.

-We only sync user accounts from your identity provider to your Atlassian organization when they have email addresses from verified domains.
-We won't create, link, or update user accounts with email addresses outside of your verified domains (e.g. gmail.com or yahoo.com).
+We sync user accounts from your identity provider to your Atlassian organization when they have email addresses from your verified domain(s) and from outside your verified domain(s).

 Create a new user account

-A user account only gets created when it has an email address with a verified domain.
+A user account gets created when it has an email address from your verified domain(s) or from outside your verified domain(s).

 Link an existing user account